mm-gmbd/node-red-contrib-firebase/README.md

 As a side benefit, these nodes should be a natural complement to the data explorer interface offered by the Firebase Forge and a faster/easier to use tool than diving straight into the programming libraries offered for all of the <A HREF="https://www.firebase.com/docs/">Firebase supported platforms</A>.

-This project is a work in progress and currently only supports connections to Firebases without Authentication or those secured with Email and Password Authentication (other flavors are coming...)

 #Install